bbrtj/config/install-todo.md

 - [ ] firefox tweaks (plugins, searches)
 - [ ] cursor theme (used Vimix) into .Xresources `Xcursor.theme: Vimix-cursors`
 - [ ] install dvorak to console: https://github.com/jiangmiao/dvp
+- [ ] move wallpapers to /usr/share/wallpapers and make a symlink for the default one as default.png

 # Things to consider